 Cost is likely the main constraint limiting transportation agency’s ability to meet expert recommendations for overpass dimensions.
 A wildlife crossing project being developed along Highway 3 in the southern Rocky Mountains of Canada provides a case-study where transportation professionals, scientists, conservation organizations, industry partners, and First Nations are working to create a cost-effective design in a working landscape.
 The “Reconnecting the Rockies: BC” project is focused along a 27 km stretch of Highway 3 in southeastern BC, where movement corridors for deer, elk, sheep, moose, bear, wolf, wolverine, and cougar all intersect with a busy highway.
-The project will feature two purpose-built underpasses, eight retrofitted bridges to allow wildlife passage, and an overpass located in the critical Alexander-Michel corridor will be a main feature of the project.
+The project will feature two purpose-built underpasses, six retrofitted bridges to allow wildlife passage, and an overpass located in the critical Alexander-Michel corridor will be a main feature of the project.
 The overpass will be the most expensive aspect of the project and multiple designs have been proposed and analyzed for cost.
 The overpass will span a length of 75 m across two lanes of road and a railway line.
-The preferred overpass design, which was costed for three different widths, 40 m, 50 m, and 70 m wide, would respectively cost an estimated $6.2, $7.3, and $9.7 million.
-Although there is some slight efficiency of scale as widths increase—with the cost per meter of width decreasing from $0.155 million per meter for the 40 m structure, to $0.139 million per meter for the 70 m structure, the overall increase in price as overpass width increases means that compromises need to be made to accommodate the restricted budget available for this project.
+The preferred overpass design, which was costed in 2020 for three different widths, 40 m, 50 m, and 70 m wide, would respectively cost an estimated $6.2, $7.3, and $9.7 million.
+Although there is some efficiency of scale as widths increase—with the cost per meter of width decreasing from $0.155 million per meter for the 40 m structure, to $0.139 million per meter for the 70 m structure, the overall increase in price as overpass width increases means that compromises need to be made to accommodate the restricted budget available for this project.
 While construction has not yet started on this structure, the collaborative group is currently finishing the design phase of the project and favours the 50 m wide structure, which meets the expert recommendations for the target species (a diverse assemblage of large mammals), incorporates some savings with scale, but falls in the middle ground for price option available.
 The Reconnecting the Rockies example highlights the real-world trade-offs that are required, and the tension between increasing costs and structure effectiveness, which can be optimized through pairing expert design recommendations and innovative engineering support.